-With the UK leaving the EU on either 31 October or earlier if no deal is agreed by MPs, here are a few important “Dos and Don’ts” with respect to EU Trade Mark and design rights.
+With ongoing uncertainty around the UK leaving the EU, here are a few important “Dos and Don’ts” with respect to EU Trade Mark and design rights.

 The most important thing to remember is that Brexit will not affect Dehns’ ability to continue handling EU Trade Mark and EU Design matters, and that we are here to take care of your Intellectual Property, whatever the outcome.

 - DON’T worry about Dehns’ ability to manage your EU Trade Mark (“EUTM”) or Registered Community Design (“RCD”) matters following Brexit!

 It’s business as usual for Dehns!
 Even once the UK leaves the EU and any transitional period has come to an end, Dehns will still be able to continue handling all of your existing EUTM and RCD matters, and handle any new EUTM and RCD matters, thanks to our long-established Munich office.

 UK applicants will continue to be able to apply for protection in the EU through EUTMs or RCDs (including under the Madrid/Hague Agreements) in the usual manner following Brexit, and Dehns will be here to help them every step of the way!